Relationship Difficulties

 The following information is framed mostly within the idea of a couple relationship, and there are of course many different configurations of important relationships – you can read about relationship diversity here.

-According to Relate, 25% of people are in distressing relationships, characterised by issues around sex, money, trust and communication.
-Only 1 in 3 people report being satisfied with their sex life with their partner, with many others detailing issues around loss of libido and intimacy.
 Studies have shown that our relationship health is intimately related to our individual mental health: Relate's research found that those who reported being happy in their relationship were less likely to report experiencing emotional and mental health difficulties, such as depression.
 Only 22% of the individuals interviewed said they would reach out for professional help if their relationship was under strain.

-Common causes of relationship difficulties
+Common causes of relationship problems

 There are typical patterns that develop in couples, whether married or cohabiting.
 These include: